Creation Financial Services Debt Collection – Must You Pay?

-The constant pursuit for the debt from Creation Financial Services Debt Collectors can be highly damaging to your life.
-In some cases, this is like emotional torture, and can lead to distress, mental health issues and worst case scenario, even suicide.
-The debt support trust report that as many as half of the people who have debt problems, will consider suicide at some point.
+The constant pursuit of debt from Creation Financial Services Debt Collectors can be highly damaging to your life.
+In some cases, this is like emotional torture and can lead to distress, mental health issues and worst-case scenario, even suicide.
+The debt support trust report that as many as half of the people who have debt problems will consider suicide at some point.
 Debt issues go much further than just the debt itself.
-People feel ashamed by their financial situation, they may not know where to turn and the constant contact and even abuse from debt collectors, can often be too much to handle.
+People feel ashamed of their financial situation, they may not know where to turn and the constant contact and even abuse from debt collectors can often be too much to handle.

 Creation Financial Services Debt Collectors and the legal obligations

 The Office for Fair Trading (OFT, 2012) put a set of guidelines in place for the debt collection business.
 These were designed to protect borrowers and ensure debt collectors were not resorting to underhand tactics to get their money.
 Some of these guidelines include:

 - Ensuring the fair treatment of debtors fairly and refraining from abuse, harassment or any other tactics to try and get the debt repayments.

 - Provide clear and transparent information, which is transparent and easy for the borrower to understand.

 - Show consideration towards debtors and the difficulties they are facing.

 - Take the debtor’s circumstances into account when determining appropriate action to take.

 If you feel that Creation Financial Services Debt Collectors are intimidating or harassing you or basically just failing to abide by these guidelines, you will be able to report them to the OFT and they may lose their license as a result.